samoina/tic-tac-toe-vanillaJS/README.md

 ```

+4. The next step is to check for the game score.
+   A game draw/tie occurs when the game ends with no winner.
+That is, none of the players had their symbls in a row.
+Logic wise, this is the easiest place to start because it means that all of the game squares are filled, the counter is 9 and there is no winning combination.

-4. To check for the scores: for a win, i need to loop thru the array containing the possible combinations and then check, whether for each nested array, the winning combination contains each and every index in the player's array. if so, that particular player has won.
+To check for the scores: for a win, i need to loop thru the array containing the possible combinations and then check, whether for each nested array, the winning combination contains each and every index in the player's array. if so, that particular player has won.

 One of the things that was confusing me earlier on was pushing the player symbol to the array and then wondering how to check that against the id or its position on the gameboard. so for now this approach makes sense to me.